 Description

-DESCRIPTION The K6 is a standardised design made of cast iron, painted red overall with long horizontal glazing in door and sides and with the crowns situated on the top panels being applied not perforated.
-There are rectangular white display signs, reading TELEPHONE beneath the shallow curved roof.
-It has modernised internal equipment.
-The kiosk appears intact.
-It has modern telecommunications equipment inside*.
-It stands on the main street through the village, at a road junction, in front of two listed buildings: The Cottage, approximately 15m to the north, and a pair of houses, Walsall Cottage and Clarktown Cottage, approximately 16m to the north-east, all listed at Grade II.
-In addition, it is co-visual with the tower of the village church, All Hallows (Listed Grade I) approximately 42m to the north-east, which rises behind Clarktown Cottage in line with the K6 kiosk.
+The K6 telephone kiosk is a standard design made of cast iron, painted red overall.
+It features long horizontal glazing in the door and sides, with crowns applied to the top panels rather than being perforated.
+There are rectangular white display signs reading "TELEPHONE" beneath the shallow curved roof.
+The kiosk has modern telecommunications equipment inside and appears intact.
+It is located on the main street through the village at a road junction, positioned in front of two listed buildings: The Cottage, approximately 15 meters to the north, and a pair of houses known as Walsall Cottage and Clarktown Cottage, approximately 16 meters to the north-east, all listed at Grade II.
+Additionally, it is visually aligned with the tower of the village church, All Hallows (listed Grade I), which is about 42 meters to the north-east, rising behind Clarktown Cottage in line with the K6 kiosk.
 The telephone kiosk has a strong visual relationship with these three listed buildings collectively.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.